behnaaz/jerl/mklib/0README.txt

                   perl using configure and makefile without any of the nestedvm overrides, then when uudmap.h and bitcount.h is generated go back to building the environment using nestedvm).
+		  - For a better way, check with README.micro in the perl directory

           2.) review and run jerl.Config to use nestedVM build environment

 Troubleshooting:
-    See 1.c) for problems with generate_uudmap
+    See 1.c) for problems with generate_uudmap, also read README.micro in the perl directory